READY-OR-NOT-RP/SERVERad.MD/README.md

 * Immersive interactions that create memorable stories

 ## JOIN OUR COMMUNITY TODAY!
-**⚠️ YOU MUST JOIN OUR DISCORD TO PLAY ⚠️** **Discord:** [discord.gg/w2wcf4FKfR](https://discord.gg/w2wcf4FKfR) **To Connect To The Server, Type This In Your F8 Client Console:* connect readyornotrp.com
+**⚠️ YOU MUST JOIN OUR DISCORD TO VERIFY AND BE WHITELISTED ⚠️** **Discord:** [discord.gg/w2wcf4FKfR](https://discord.gg/w2wcf4FKfR)

+TrollyWoLLYS will be PermaBanned!

 *Welcome to a new Serious RP city with custom scripts, active PD/EMS, jobs, gangs, housing, and more.
 Join us and be part of an immersive community with endless opportunities!*